 Departure from Lisbon towards the Algarve, which was the last stronghold of Muslim presence, today a seaside resort for excellence, where the inhabitants of cold climates in Europe choose it because of there warm waters and fine sands to enjoy their vacations and live after there retirees.

-But let’s first see how we prepare what we are the biggest producer in the world, “cork” and then visit the Roman, Moorish and Catholic Evora village, where we can feel what is a walled city, typical of medieval times, with what remains of what was the temple dedicated to the goddess of the night, moon and hunting “Diana”, the muslim buildings, the cathedral and the Church of St. Francis with the mysterious chapel full of bones.
+But let’s first see how we prepare what we are the biggest producer in the world, “cork” visiting a cork factory, and then the Roman, Moorish and Catholic Evora village, where we can feel what is a walled city, typical of medieval times, with what remains of what was the temple dedicated to the goddess of the night, moon and hunting Temple of Diana the muslim buildings, the cathedral and the Church of St. Francis with the mysterious Bones Chapel.

 After savoring the good Alentejo food, we will digest it through the Alentejo plains, and appreciate its flora and the quadrupeds flocks that feed here, the olive groves, vineyards and cork oaks until we reach the Algarve for a well deserved rest.